mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Arguments:

 1. how - (*mixed*, optional: defaults to 'toggle') The opacity level as a number or string representation.
 Possible values include:
- * 'in'     - fade the element to 100% opacity
+ * 'in'     - Fade the element to 100% opacity.
- * 'out'    - fade the element to 0% opacity
+ * 'out'    - Fade the element to 0% opacity.
- * 'show'   - immediately set the element's opacity to 100%
+ * 'show'   - Immediately set the element's opacity to 100%.
- * 'hide'   - immediately set the element's opacity to 0%
+ * 'hide'   - Immediately set the element's opacity to 0%.
- * 'toggle' - if visible, fade the element out, otherwise, fade it in
+ * 'toggle' - If visible, fade the element out, otherwise, fade it in.
- * float from from 0 to 1 - fade the element to this opacity
+ * (*int*)  - A float value between 0 and 1.
+Will fade the element to this opacity.

 ### Returns: